Renewable energy is forecast to grow by 1200GW in the next five years; that’s equal to the total electricity capacity of the United States.

 Work in the renewable energy industry is largely project-based, which puts pressure on HR teams to build capacity quickly.
 It also increases their reliance on contract workers and staff willing to relocate to areas they may not be familiar with.

 You can keep a list of available contractors and employees by looking after your talent pipeline.
 Keeping in touch with candidates throughout the application process means you can keep them on hand for future possibilities, so when you’re hiring for new projects, you won’t need to completely start from scratch.

 As with recruiting for new talent, it’s also a good idea to widen your search to other parts of the world.
 This provides you with a much wider talent pool than you would if you simply focused on the area the project is based in.

-Working with a global workforce solutions provider can help you identify talent in any part of the world, whilst relieving you of complex HR requirements like immigration, drug screening and more.
+Working with a global workforce solutions provider can help you identify talent in any part of the world, whilst relieving you of complex HR requirements like immigration, background checks, drug screening and more.

 Helping expatriates settle into their new location